l-hoang/scala-chef/README.md

 ==========

-Implementation of the esoteric programming language Chef as an internal Scala DSL. or more details, check the webpage: http://www.dangermouse.net/esoteric/chef.html
+Implementation of the esoteric programming language Chef as an internal Scala DSL.
+For more details, check the webpage: http://www.dangermouse.net/esoteric/chef.html